Find The Best Insurance

 In this article:

-These benefits are general categories and represent the minimum coverage that a plan must offer.
+These benefits are general categories and represent the minimum coverage that a plan must offer, although more affordable health insurance plans may cover less of a given cost than more expensive ones.
 The specific services that an insurer covers within each category may vary slightly from state to state.
 Each state sets what is called a benchmark plan.
 The benchmark plan is the standard for what particular services all health insurance plans within a state should cover.
 So while plans in every state must cover the 10 essential health benefits, some states and require insurers to include additional specific services.

 Technically called ambulatory patient services, this is any care you receive without going to a hospital.
 This is the most common type of health care that most people use.
 For example, if you have a cold, visit your doctor’s office, and the doctor treats you for the cold, that’s outpatient care.